 Marietta Art in the Park

-Art in the Park will be celebrating its 31th year Anniversary as Marietta Square’s premier event celebrating the arts by featuring both local and national artist displaying their fine arts on Labor Day weekend.
+Art in the Park is Marietta Square’s premier event celebrating the arts by featuring both local and national artist displaying their fine arts on Labor Day weekend.
 Widely acclaimed as one of the best fine art shows in Atlanta, and the only in Cobb County, this FREE Labor Day tradition in and around Glover Park appeals to patrons and budgets of all ages.

 In addition to the incredible 175 Fine Artists, the festival also features: Chalk Spot - a street chalk art display for aspiring artists young and old.
 Children’s Art Alley - a free interactive ‘make and take’ area.
 Food Truck Row – for those wanted to grab a bit to eat on the go.
 The local restaurants will offer indoor and patio style dining.
 There are unique shops unique shops, boutiques, museums, galleries are all within walking distance to the festival.